Lesson 2 of 7 - learn to communicate effectively

 Many adults and all kids are unclear on the difference between sympathy (intellectually understanding what another person is experiencing) and empathy ( understanding + feeling what another person feels and needs).
 Typical (non-empathic) listening usually focuses passively on what the speaker says.

-Empathic listening is periodically saying a summary of what you sense the other person thinks, feels, and needs at the moment, without judgment.
-Listening empathically to ensure clear understanding can be called a "hearing check."
+Empathic listening is periodically summarizing what you sense the other person thinks, feels, and needs now without judgment.
+Listening empathically to confirm clear understanding can be called a "hearing check."

 Tailor these options to fit your style and the situation.
 If you're undistracted and genuinely interested in your communication partner now...